 Dyadic services involve treatment delivered to a parent(s) and child simultaneously that provide important support to families and children.
-Medi-Cal will reimburse specified dyadic services under the Dyadic Care Benefit when rendered to patients ages 0-20 years of age and/or their caregivers in outpatient and medical settings, when billed under the child's Medi-Cal ID, appending billing modifier U1 with eligible services/billing codes.
-Federally Qualified Health Centers (FQHCs) and Rural Health Centers (RHCs), including Tribal FQHCs and Indian Health Service Memorandum of Agreement (HIS-MOA) clinics are also eligible for reimbursement for the services at the Medi-Cal fee-for-service (FFS) rate.
+Medi-Cal will reimburse for specified dyadic services under the Dyadic Care Benefit when rendered to patients ages 0-20 years of age and/or their caregivers in outpatient and medical settings, when billed under the child's Medi-Cal ID, appending billing modifier U1 with eligible services/billing codes.